rohinarora/OpenMP/slides/readme.md

   * Just 2 line change.
 Goal for parallel programming.
 Serial code doesn't break.
 * Slide 123.
 Review
 * Slide 124.
 There is no "while" loop in OpenMP.
 How to LL traversal?
+* Slide 127.
+OpenMP was mainly designed with